Quebec Gastronomy: Terroir, Flavors, and Dining at Carrera Café

 Focaccia of the Day Borderon et Fils bread, olive oil, and seasonal toppings.
 Simple and perfect.

-Quebec's terroir awaits you at Carrera Café, on rue du Petit-Champlain, in the heart of Old Quebec.
-A table where every board is a declaration of love for Quebec.
+The Quebec terroir awaits you at Carrera Café, rue du Petit-Champlain, in the heart of Old Quebec.
+A table where each board is a love letter to Quebec.

 More articles